norowachi/gitbot/README.md

    > ```

 And now you also have your own local gitbot! (_yippe_)

-### For Public Hosting

-To host your own GitBot publicly you'll have to get a domain, even a [nginx](https://nginx.org) or [cloudflared tunnel](https://www.cloudflare.com/products/tunnel/) one would work, then add it to your bot's "Interactions Endpoint URL" instead of `http://localhost:{PORT}`

 # DO NOT FORGET TO PUT YOUR {SITE_URL} IN THE "INTERACTION ENDPOINT URL" FIELD IN DEV PORTAL